Illustrative use of vendor names, commercial products, & trade names...

-What are the limitations of the SC DHEC Mosquito-Borne Disease Program?
+What are the limitations of the DHEC Mosquito-Borne Disease Program?

-- SCDHEC is not a resource for operational mosquito control supplies.
+- DHEC is not a resource for operational mosquito control supplies.
 We assist local programs to coordinate with external resources as needed to implement various aspects of IMM.

-What will SCDHEC do to assist with post-storm Integrated Mosquito Management?
+What will DHEC do to assist with post-storm Integrated Mosquito Management?

 - Collaborate with state emergency management, FEMA, and other agencies to provide guidance and resources to local authorities.